 Element Designs’ Aluminum Door Program Cleaning Instructions

-Follow instructions above for the gloss and/or satin surface of the glass, opposite the painted side.
+Follow instructions for Glass Doors for the gloss and/or satin surface of the glass, opposite the painted side.

-Use a clean cloth with a mild detergent to clean the aluminum.
+Use a clean cloth with a mild detergent to clean.

 Cleaning Accessory Kits